 The regular launch of highly effective products from world-renowned cosmetics for people with diabetes-producing companies globally is one of the prime factors in fetching consumers' attention towards routine care of diabetic conditions.
 Increased investment towards marketing the products launched by companies is the other factor supporting the global cosmetics for diabetics market through the rising importance of routine care of diabetic complications.
 According to the American Diabetes Association (ADA), about 33% of diabetic patients may develop some skin disorder caused by or affected by diabetes, ultimately increasing the importance of routine care of diabetic complications management.

 Emerging markets are always harder to crack and expand sales into due to the ever-changing dynamics of these markets.
-The performance of the companies in these regions is always critical, depending upon the change of international trade policies and changing political environment in all the countries.
+The performance of the companies in these regions is always critical, depending upon the change of international trade policies and the changing political environment in all the countries.
 Players in emerging markets, including Asia Pacific, suffer from a lack of sales due to a lack of investment in marketing and supply chains.
 Lack of investment in marketing results in low awareness and penetration of cosmetics for people with diabetes in emerging regions.

 Lack of governmental support in most emerging countries due to consideration of diabetic complications as an underlying and ignored condition is one of the major factors restraining the cosmetics for diabetics market in emerging regions.
 The government of emerging regions focuses on investing in various factors, which generally leaves education and awareness regarding diseases left behind, resulting in the slow growth of such markets in these regions.